alkhanet26/convms/README.md

 ```

 Next development
-converter for trojan
-converter for vless
+converter for trojan and vless

 Credit
 - Script Yaml to openclash yaml by [Vito Harhari](https://github.com/vitoharhari)